heri/litteraturenn/Readme.md

 ## CASE 1 : Moliere (Theater)

 ```
-th moliere.lua cv/moliere.t7
+th sample.lua cv/moliere.t7
 ```

-The output sounds and looks like old French from Moliere.
+Sample output sounds and looks like old French from Molière.
 It is elegant and one could try to make sense out of it:

 ```
 Me quoi qu'il premente tous deux mise, ou de la mauvres.